64kramsystem/personal_notes/mysql.md

 ## SELECT multiple rows from literals (convert scalars to rows)

 This can be used with `CREATE TABLE ...
-SELECT`, without insert.
+SELECT`, without insert (in this case, the column names must be specified).

 ```sql
 SELECT *